Mastering Homey Flows: Your Guide to Smart Home Automation

 Name Your Flow Clearly

 Use a descriptive name so you recognize what it does in your list of automations.
+This will save you time later!

 Use Conditions Wisely

 Conditions help avoid unwanted triggers.
 For example, only run lighting automations after sunset or when someone is home.
+This keeps your home smart, not spooky!

 Explore Advanced Features